VoronDesign/VoronUsers/printer_mods/Mckurt/Switchwire Y Belt Tensioner/Readme.md

 Have a good print (:

-Photos might be differences then STLs, because of upgrades at latest and tested parts are Ready for your download
+Photos might be different from STLs because of updates.
+Latest and tested parts are ready for your download.